Allergology Division

 "Central Method Development" Section

-This section assumes an important service function in the context of product testing of biomedicines at the PEI.
-It improves upon existing testing methods and makes use of innovative techniques for product testing.
-Qualified, but not accredited methods, such as mass spectrometry, should be provided as a service for product testing as well as for research accompanying the test.
+This section assumes an important service function in the context of product testing of biomedicines at the Paul-Ehrlich-Institut.
+It improves upon existing testing methods and makes use of innovative techniques for product testing, such as surface plasmon resonance spectroscopy (SPR spectroscopy), Raman spectroscopy, field-flow fractionation multi-angle light scattering (FFF-MALS), and alternative ligand binding assays (e.g. aptamer-based or nanobody-based ELISA-like assays).
+These methods are provided as a service for product testing as well as for testing-related research.
+This section also develops alternative test methods for quality control in order to promote and implement the principles of the 3R concept (replace, reduce, refine) for the reduction of animal experiments.

 "Allergology Research" Section